-- E.8.2 Subparagraph 138.012(b)(i) refers to the commencement of operations in an aircraft that requires a particular Part 61 type rating where the operator had not previously used such an aircraft. - E.8.3 For example, Sample Aviation conducts aerial work operations using Cessna C152 aircraft.
+E.8.2 Subparagraph 138.012(b)(i) refers to the commencement of operations in an aircraft that requires a particular Part 61 type rating 46 where the operator had not previously used such an aircraft.

+Example 1

+Sample Aviation conducts aerial work operations using Cessna C152 aircraft.
 Sample Aviation decides to change to the use of a Piper Arrow (PA-28) aircraft.
-Both aircraft can be flown by a pilot holding a single engine aircraft class rating and consequently this is not considered a significant change. - E.8.4 For example, Sample Aviation conducts aerial work operations using Bell 206 helicopters.
+Both aircraft can be flown by a pilot holding a single engine aircraft class rating and consequently this is not considered a significant change.

+Example 2

+Sample Aviation conducts aerial work operations using Bell 206 helicopters.

 Sample Aviation decides to change to the use of a Eurocopter AS350 helicopter.

 Both aircraft can be flown by a pilot holding a single engine rotorcraft class rating and consequently this is not considered a significant change.

-If Sample Aviation instead considered use of an AW139 then introduction of this type would be considered to be a significant change. - E.8.5 Subparagraph 138.012(b)(ii) refers to the commencement of operations in a different category of aircraft where the operator had not previously used such a category of aircraft.
+If Sample Aviation instead decided to introduce the use of an AW139 then it would be a significant change.

+E.8.3 Subparagraph 138.012(b)(ii) refers to the commencement of operations in a different category of aircraft where the operator had not previously used such a category of aircraft.
 Part 61 provides a definition of category in regulation 61.015.

+Example

-For example, if an operator is conducting operations in a R22 helicopter and decides to commence conducting operations in C152 and the operator had not previously used such an aircraft then this would be considered to be a significant change. - E.8.6 Subparagraph 138.012(b)(iii) refers to the commencement of operations in a multiengine aircraft where the operator had not previously conducted such operations.
+An operator is conducting operations in a R22 helicopter and decides to commence conducting operations in C152.

+If the operator had not previously used any aeroplanes then commencing the use of any aeroplane, in this case a C152, is a significant change.

+E.8.4 Subparagraph 138.012(b)(iii) refers to the commencement of operations in a multi-engine aircraft where the operator had not previously conducted such operations.
 Commencement of such operations would be considered to be a significant change

-E.9 Determining the effect on aviation safety
+Determining the effect on aviation safety E.9